-Using WSJTX to test your antenna system is easy, we've documented how to do this on this page: WSPRX.
-But...maybe your don't want to tie up your transmitter and PC, you just want to plug in a box, switch on and let the rest happen automatically.
+Using WSJTX to test your antenna system with your main rig and a PC is relatively easy, we've documented how to do this here: WSPRX.
+But you many not want to tie up your transmitter for this task, particularly if you want to run a test over a log period of time.

 The instructions that come with the kit are excellent and need no further explanation.
-However, there are some tips and advice which may help avoid potential pitfalls and improve your enjoyment of this great kit.
+Below I've made some notes on how to avoid potential pitfalls and improve your building enjoyment of this great kit.

 Here is a list of the mistakes I made whilst building this kit:

-The U3S requires a 5V supply, exceeding this will blow up the GPS board and processor.
+The Ultimate3S requires a 5V supply.
+Exceeding this may blow up the GPS board and processor.
 There is no forgiveness, so be very careful!

-I used a variable PSU module purchased from an online auction site to step down my 12V supply down to a smooth 5v:
+To get a regulated 5V supply I used a variable regulator module purchased from ebay.
+This module is able to step down a 12V supply to a smooth 5v:

 This device regulates the voltage regardless of the input voltage, so it will protect your U3S.
 It will also provide a nice stable supply.

-The the Low Pass Filter filter boards are tricky to make and they're easily damaged during handling.
-To avoid damage I used hot melt glue to secure them in place after testing.
+The the Low Pass Filter filter boards are tricky to make and they're easily damaged when handling.
+To avoid damage, use hot melt glue to secure them in place after testing.

-I found that it was much easier to use header pins and sockets to make this kit, soldering wires to the board will cause issues during testing and modification in the future.
-Boxes of header pins and sockets are available form Amazon and are extremely handy to have around the shack.
+It's easier to use header pins and sockets to connect this kit up, soldering wires directly to the board can make things difficult during future testing and modification.
+Boxes of header pins and sockets are easily available from Amazon and are handy to have around the shack.

 It's easy to connect things the wrong way round, or plug things in the wrong slot:

 The enemy of those WSPR spots is drift.
-As soon as your Q3S starts to transmit, it will heat up the crystal and you will get drift, this could stop you from logging any WSPR spots.
+As soon as your Q3S starts to transmit, it'll heat up the crystal and you will get drift, this could stop you from logging any WSPR spots.
 So this is important.

 There are two ways around this: